nosferatum2/sfcc/build_tools/README.md

 * ESLint and Stylelint are dev-dependancies of your cartridge.
 You have all required plugins and configs installed as well.
 * There's a webpack.config.js in build_tools that specifies how to compile client-side JavaScript files.
 * Your `package.json` file contains `browserslist` key that specifies which browsers you are targeting, to compile SCSS files with correct prefixes.
 See https://github.com/ai/browserslist for more details

+##Examples

+Uploading individual cartridges to your sandbox/instance

+1. Configure dw.json file with your username, password, activation instance (sandbox URL) and currently active code version
+2. Configure the package.json file at the root directory level for the cartridges you want to upload (see "uploadCartridge")
+3. Navigate to the command line tool (CMD for Windows, Terminal for OSX)
+4. OSX/MAC
+		"cd <path to your build tools>"   Sample -> cd /Users/testuser/git/reference-application-sfra "npm run uploadCartridge"

+##Notes

+Verbose Logging -> handled via the "verboseLogging" option in the dw.json file
+	Example: "verboseLogging": "true"